nlandon2/yaraku_books/README.md

 ## Accessing Code

-The code can be accessed locally as well using `git clone
+The code can be accessed locally as well using `git clone https://github.com/nlandon2/yaraku_books.git`

+Run `composer install` as well as `npm install` to install dependencies.

+Next, set MySQL configuration variables in your `.env` file, and run `php artisan migrate` to obtain tables.

+Finally, run `php artisan serve` and `npm run watch`, and then the website can be accessed locally.

+## Technologies
+Front-end: Javascript, React, Bootstrap
+Back-end: PHP, Laravel
+Deployment: Heroku
+Database: MySQL